ivmreg/ha-thames-water/README.md

 The water statistics can be integrated into HA [Home Energy Management](https://www.home-assistant.io/docs/energy/) using **thames_water:thameswater_consumption**.

+It will attempt to fetch the latest data at 00:00 and 12:00 every day.

 [![Open your Home Assistant instance and show your Energy configuration panel.](https://my.home-assistant.io/badges/config_energy.svg)](https://my.home-assistant.io/redirect/config_energy/)

 ![Dashboard](./dashboard.png)